fancybread-com/project-rules-explorer/README.md

 - **Auto-refresh**: Watch file system for changes
 - **Rule Management**: Visual indicators and management tools for rules
 - **Project State**: Detect and display project configuration patterns
+- **Multi-Project Support**: Add and manage multiple projects to reference their rules
+- **Agent Export**: Export all projects, rules, and state to `.cursor/project-rules-export.json` for agent consumption

 ## Installation